A Passage into Turkey

 transition was smooth, almost anticlimactic.
 A few stamps, a few questions, and

 I was through.
-Just beyond the checkpoint, I spotted a campsite nestled beside
+Just beyond the checkpoint, I spotted a campsite beside the

 shaded, with a small restaurant nearby.